Our Environmental Responsibility Programs

 For years, we have been working throughout our value chain to reduce our environmental footprint.
 We hope to inspire a movement of businesses looking to do the same.

 Where We Are

 We partner with other companies across the globe to manufacture and transport our products.
-We work closely with our partners to mitigate the environmental harm of producing clothes and hold our suppliers (and ourselves) to the highest environmental standards.
-We have switched many of our materials and processes to alternatives that carry a lower impact.
+We work closely with our partners to mitigate the environmental harm of producing clothing and hold our suppliers (and ourselves) to the highest environmental standards.
+We have switched many of our materials and processes to alternatives that have a lower impact.
 We do this not because it’s necessarily demanded of us, but because it’s the right thing to do.
 We set a high bar for ourselves and work rigorously with our partners to find solutions to the hardest questions in the industry.

-- By 2025, we will be 100% carbon neutral across our entire supply chain.
+- By 2025, we will be 100% carbon-neutral across our entire supply chain.
 We will do this by reducing our footprint, investing in impactful renewable projects and purchasing certified carbon offsets.

-- By 2025, all our apparel products will be made from 100% recycled, reclaimed, or renewable resources.
+- By 2025, all our apparel products will be made from 100% recycled, reclaimed or renewable resources.

 - By 2025, our packaging will be 100% reusable, home compostable, renewable, or easily recyclable.

 - By 2030, 100% of the cotton and hemp fiber used in our line will be Regenerative Organic Certified (ROC).